 “I’ll be taking AP Chemistry next year.
 So I wanted to do research on what kind of projects we’d be doing.
 I tried to a Google search for analytical chemistry and got an error message saying that was blocked.”

 “It was the ‘anal’ part of analytical.
 Can you believe that?
 I stormed downstairs and actually yelled about how stupid that was.
 My dad said he’d try to find out how to prevent that sort of block, but he never did.
-So I had to do the search in the computer room at Carver.”
+So I had to do the search in the computer room in our library.”

 “It wasn’t blocked there?”
 Frank asked.

-“I hope it’s not blocked here,” Scott said.
+“I hope it’s not blocked on the computers in our classrooms,” Scott said.

 “Is this software he’s going to install expensive?”
 Frank asked.